multiscale/muscle3/README.rst

 =====

-MUSCLE3 is Copyright 2018-2022 University of Amsterdam and Netherlands eScience Center.
+MUSCLE3 is Copyright 2018-2022 University of Amsterdam and Netherlands eScience Center, and Copyright 2022 ITER Organisation.
 It is licensed under the Apache License 2.0.

 Contributing